Konnect Achieves Self Reported Market Cap of $835.59 Million (KCT)

-Konnect (KCT) traded down 0.1% against the U.S. dollar during the 24-hour period ending at 10:00 AM Eastern on February 18th.
-Konnect has a total market cap of $835.59 million and $1.71 million worth of Konnect was traded on exchanges in the last day.
-One Konnect token can currently be bought for approximately $0.0093 or 0.00000018 BTC on cryptocurrency exchanges.
-During the last week, Konnect has traded 55.3% higher against the U.S. dollar.
+Konnect (KCT) traded up 0.6% against the dollar during the 1-day period ending at 12:00 PM ET on February 20th.
+One Konnect token can currently be purchased for $0.0099 or 0.00000019 BTC on exchanges.
+Konnect has a total market capitalization of $835.59 million and approximately $2.48 million worth of Konnect was traded on exchanges in the last day.
+Over the last week, Konnect has traded up 70.1% against the dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.